 The Stevenson Library building and facilities have aged, requiring ongoing maintenance and offering limited functionality for contemporary teaching and learning practices.
 This pivotal space is in need of an upgrade to make it a more useful facility for teaching and learning in the 21st Century, with a particular focus on learning support, student counselling, academic research and professional learning.

 This project will prioritise the delivery of essential student amenities and learning spaces as well as creating more inclusive spaces by bringing the building in line with NSW Government disability inclusion guidelines.
-Located at the heart of our senior school campus, the upgraded Stevenson Library will not only deliver a state-of-the-art educational facility but also act as a physical embodiment of the College’s Scottish heritage.
+Located at the heart of our Senior School campus, the new John Cunningham Student Centre will not only deliver a state-of-the-art educational facility but also act as a physical embodiment of the College’s Scottish heritage.

-The Stevenson Library upgrade will deliver a number of key benefits to students, staff and the broader community, including:
+The John Cunningham Student Centre will deliver a number of key benefits to students, staff and the broader community, including:

 - Improved academic research and study facilities

 - Improved accessibility for disabled students and staff through the introduction of lifts to the library and learning spaces

 - A new north-south access route through the School, improving circulation throughout the College and allowing students to move between buildings internally and reducing the use of public footpaths